FunnelKitBlogs

 Charging an extra fee for COD helps cover the additional handling costs and risks.
 This includes delayed payments, higher cancellation rates, and the extra logistics involved in cash transactions, ensuring your business remains efficient and protected.

-🔔 Note: You can add other payment methods as well like Bank transfer, BNPL methods, etc. In addition, you can restick this additional fee to a particular country as well.
+🔔 Note: You can also add other payment methods, such as bank transfers and BNPL methods.
+Additionally, you can apply this additional fee to a specific country as well.

-Here, we have set multiple conditions to charge additional fees for cash on delivery and direct transfer methods only for users of the United States.
+Here, we have set multiple conditions to charge additional fees for cash-on-delivery and direct transfer methods only for users in the United States.

 additional fee for cod or cash on delivery